Chisnet/bespin/README.md

 Gives a visual overview of the structure of your indices in one of two layouts, toggleable from the dropdown on the right hand side.

+Vertical view is the default view and gives a clean tabular layout, including a break down of the index information to the shard level for a detailed status overview.
+Vertical view always provides a handy button to view the mappings for each individual index.

 Alias view is useful if you use aliases in your index structure, it groups indices together by their alias, and has on hover highlighting of indices to show any other aliases they're grouped under.

-Vertical view gives a more tabular layout, breaking down the index information to the shard level for a more detailed status overview.

 ### Browser